breast cancer

 Invasive mammary carcinoma

 Invasive mammary carcinoma is a diagnosis used to describe a cancerous tumour in the breast that has not been subclassified into a more specific type of breast cancer.
-Additional tests performed often result in the tumour being subclassified as invasive ductal carcinoma or invasive lobular carcinoma.
-Is invasive mammary carcinoma a type of breast cancer? …
+Additional tests often result in the tumour being subclassified as invasive ductal carcinoma or invasive lobular carcinoma.
+Is invasive mammary carcinoma a type of breast cancer?
+Yes. …

 Read More »